spilledBeansEverywhere/SMS-Speedrunning-Guide/index.md

 ---
 # Welcome!

-Hello, I'm emrik542 and this is my publicly avaliable repository for notes regarding SMS speedrunning.
-Most of these notes will pertain to RTA viable strategies meant for the any% category, and will be structured in such a way that it can serve as a guide for other players.

-That being said, these are *my* notes.
-They will primarily cover strategies that I use and all may not be suitable for new players.
-Please have a look around though, you might find something usefull!
+Hello, I am spilledBeansEverywhere and this is my public repository for my notes for Super Mario Sunshine speedrunning.

 I am from Sweden and have been running SMS since late 2022.
 I like cats, here are  my cats: